oliveralonzo/oliveralonzo.github.io/_pages/home.md

 I am a PhD student in the Computing and Information Sciences program at **Rochester Institute of Technology**, where I am part of the **Center for Accessibility and Inclusion Research (CAIR) Lab** and I am advised by [Matt Huenerfauth](https://huenerfauth.ist.rit.edu){:target="_blank"}.
 My work focuses on Computing **Accessibility** and **Human-Computer Interaction (HCI)**.

-My previous experiences include an internship at **Facebook** as a UX Researcher, and I am currently an HCI Research Intern with **Adobe Research**.
+My previous experiences include an internship at **Facebook** as a UX Researcher during the summer of 2020, and an internship at **Adobe Research** as an HCI Research Intern during the summer of 2021.

 Check out my [full CV]({{ site.cv_url }}) for more details.